-[Section 2 of the FAA] ... establish[es] "an equal-treatment principle: A court may invalidate an arbitration agreement based on 'generally applicable contract defenses' like fraud or unconscionability, but not on legal rules that 'apply only to arbitration or that derive their meaning from the fact that an agreement to arbitrate is at issue.'
-"Kindred Nursing...
+[Section 2 of the FAA] ... establish[es] "an equal-treatment principle: A court may invalidate an arbitration agreement based on 'generally applicable contract defenses' like fraud or unconscionability, but not on legal rules that 'apply only to arbitration or that derive their meaning from the fact that an agreement to arbitrate is at issue.'"
+Kindred Nursing....

 But under our decisions, even rules that are generally applicable as a formal matter are not immune to preemption by the FAA.
 Section 2's mandate protects a right to enforce arbitration agreements.
 That right would not be a right to arbitrate in any meaningful sense if generally applicable principles of state law could be used to transform "traditiona[l] individualized ... arbitration" into the "litigation it was meant to displace" through the imposition of procedures at odds with arbitration's informal nature.
-And that right would not be a right to arbitrate based on an agreement if generally applicable law could be used to coercively impose arbitration in contravention of the "first principle" of our FAA jurisprudence: that "[a]rbitration is strictly 'a matter of consent."
+And that right would not be a right to arbitrate based on an agreement if generally applicable law could be used to coercively impose arbitration is strictly 'a matter of consent."